TurboGears/tg2/doc/README.txt

 Write Docs
 ----------

+Note in TurboGears 2 we use reStructuredText format for doc strings.

+It's a bit different from epydoc's default format.
-Check docs about reStructuredText format.
+Check docs about reStructuredText format on epydoc site.

 http://epydoc.sourceforge.net/manual-docstring.html
 http://epydoc.sourceforge.net/manual-othermarkup.html